 Kids stay at AMS until a professional team decides they are ready to return to their communities, or until they age out.
 Historically, many youths were released without the skills needed for a successful reentry into their communities.

-“We have created a disadvantaged population by focusing a lot on public safety laws, but we have an obligation to make sure that people who have had to go through these situations have the opportunity to go back into their communities and become productive citizens,” says Sarup Mathur, a professor in Mary Lou Fulton Teachers College at Arizona State University.
+“We have created a disadvantaged population by focusing a lot on public safety laws, but we have an obligation to make sure that people who have had to go through these situations have the opportunity to go back into their communities and become productive citizens,” says Sarup Mathur, a professor in the Mary Lou Fulton Teachers College at Arizona State University.

 For over 20 years, researchers at the teachers college have created and implemented programs to equip youth in the juvenile justice system to successfully re-enter their communities after they are released.
 The specific programs have changed and evolved over the last two decades, continually improving their ability to provide lasting impact.